 This Polish is for when you just want to add a little extra shine or luster to your marble.
 After cleaning throughly, you just spray it on and wipe it in with a clean rag.
 Then, let it dry to a haze and buff if out with another clean rag.
 It just gives a little extra luster to your marble.
 Almost like waxing a car.
 Be careful not to use it too often though as it can add a build-up to your marble.
 We recommend using it once a month at most.

 If your marble does have a lot of etching, scratching or general wear and tear, this darkening sealer works well to hide the marks.
 First, you would want to clean your entire countertop with acetone to remove any dirt and sealer on the marble.
 Next, apply this sealer just like you would the regular sealer.
 The difference is that this actually enhances the stone and leaves it more shiny thus giving it more of a “wet look” to hide the imperfections.
-We recommend using this every six months to a year or whenever you feel your marble is starting to lose it’s shine.
+I recommend using this every six months to a year or whenever you feel your marble is starting to lose it’s shine.
 Not too often though!

 Cabinet Color: 1/2 Stardew & 1/2 Uncertain Grey by Sherwin Williams

 Flooring: Read “They Nailed It!
 Or Maybe Stained…“